biswajit-mandal/snmpsim/README.md

 - for smaller environments, it is sufficient to use the snmpsim-command-responder
 - in larger environments (for example lab environments) the so-called [snmpsim-control-plane](https://github.com/inexio/snmpsim-control-plane) is often used:
 This is a management service that has a REST-API and manages the snmpsim-command-responder instances.
-If you want to know how to set up this, please have a look in our documentation on the [snmpsim-control-plane](https://github.com/inexio/snmpsim-control-plane/blob/master/setting-up-snmpsim-control-plane.md) repo
+If you want to know how to set up this, please have a look in our documentation on the [snmpsim-control-plane](https://github.com/inexio/snmpsim-control-plane/blob/master/setting-up-snmpsim-control-plane.md) repo.

+There is also [UI for snmpsim](https://github.com/inexio/snmp-sim-ui), a UI based on the REST API of the snmpsim-control-plane.

 Once installed, invoke `snmpsim-command-responder` and point it to a directory with simulation data: